 The computer-based FE exam is administered and can be taken year-round at NCEES-approved Pearson VUE test centers.
 To register for the exam, which requires a $225 fee, sign up on the NCEES website.

-The Arizona Board of Technical Registration does not require examinees from ABET-accredited institutions such as the University of Arizona to submit an application or an additional fee prior to registering with NCEES and scheduling an exam.
+The Arizona Board of Technical Registration does not require examinees who have completed an ABET-accredited degree program to submit an application or an additional fee prior to registering with NCEES and scheduling an exam.

 Exam Review Resources